Water Heater Pilot Light Issues:

-Let’s start with what a pilot light is so you can better understand the functions.
+Let’s start by explaining the water heater pilot light so you can better understand how it functions.
 A pilot light is a small flame present to ignite the gas burner on your water heater.
 A functioning pilot light should appear blue in color, which can help you determine whether or not your pilot light is working.

 My Pilot Light Won’t Light on Water Heater, What Now?

 Need advice on what to do when water heater pilot light won’t light or when your pilot light keeps going out on your gas water heater?
 This doesn’t always signal the need water heater repair or replacement in Arlington TX.
 When the pilot light goes out, here’s how to light a gas water heater pilot light:

 Your first step is obvious: to try to re-light the water heater pilot light.
 First things first, try to light it again before assuming there is a major problem.
 The below video will demonstrate how to light your water heater pilot light.

 Make sure to follow the directions on your water heater label.
 If your pilot doesn’t re-light, won’t stay lit or keeps going out after a short time, you most likely have an issue with the hot water heater thermocouple.
 This can happen with age.
 For more information about life expectancy, read this article entitled how long do water heaters last?
 Let’s discuss how to tell if a thermocouple is bad, below.

-How to Determine If You Have a Bad Hot Water Heater Thermocouple
+How to Determine If You Have Gas Hot Water Heater Thermocouple Issues

 A thermocouple is a function on your water heater that senses the heat on the pilot light and allows gas to flow to the burner.
 A bad thermocouple will shut off gas to both the pilot and the burner, which is when people notice that the water heater pilot light is out.